netceteragroup/skele/packages/classic/docs/transitioning-from-girders-elements.md

 * `@@skele/_actionMeta` -> `@@skele/actionMeta`

 If you have been using them directly, please rename them in your code.
-Better yet, start using the `propNames` [object](api/prop-names.md) which lists them correctly.
+Better yet, start using the `propNames` [object](api/prop-names.md) which will safeguard you from future changes.

-The old names will still work but will trigger deprecation warning.
+Because, `@girders-elements/children` is an important property name that is usually coming from a server, _it is still supported_ but it will triger a deprecation warning.

 ### 3. Use the new action types